© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llecheiddior Stone Circle is a scheduled monument protected by Cadw under reference ME129.
 View the official record →

-Llecheiddior Stone Circle is a prehistoric ritual monument located in Meirionnydd, Wales.
+Llecheiddior Stone Circle is a prehistoric monument located in Meirionnydd, Wales, consisting of a ring of standing stones that represents Bronze Age ritual and ceremonial practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME129.

 Llecheiddior Stone Circle dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llecheiddior Stone Circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME129.